Monday, March 13 through Saturday, March 25 - Treasure House will be having a Winter Clearance and Dollar Sale

 Is that all there is?

-No. Our members represent many different fields: medical, educational, business and legal.
-As members of a venerable organization we constantly shift roles.
+No. As members of a venerable organization we constantly shift roles.
 We need members to serve as officers of the Board, and we need members to head committees and to take their turn as chairmen and officers of Treasure House.
-We call on the many talents of our membership: artistic, organizational, secretarial and financial.
-In addition, we need people who are active in the community, because that’s where we find our membership, our customers and our contributors.
+We call on the many talents of our membership: artistic, organizational, secretarial and financial, and we need members who have knowledge of antiques, furs, collectibles and jewelry.
+And we need people who know people, because that’s where we find our membership, our customers and our contributors.

 Ask any member…for some reason you get back far more than you give, mostly because of a wonderful sense of community.